jack8557/Pandora/README.md

 ## Download

-Unity is currently 100% free, you can download it [here](https://discord.gg/JfpzGHQ).
+Pandora is currently 100% free, you can download it [here](https://discord.gg/JfpzGHQ).